National Merit Scholarship Program

 The National Merit® Scholarship Program is an academic competition for recognition and scholarships that began in 1955.
-High school students enter the National Merit Program by taking the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT®)—which serves as an initial screen of approximately 1.6 million entrants each year—and by meeting published program entry and participation requirements.
+Approximately 1.6 million high school students enter the program each year.

 Student Entry Requirements

 To participate in the National Merit® Scholarship Program, a student must:

 - take the PSAT/NMSQT® in the specified year of the high school program and no later than the third year in grades 9 through 12, regardless of grade classification or educational pattern;

 - be enrolled as a high school student (traditional or homeschooled), progressing normally toward graduation or completion of high school, and planning to accept admission to college no later than the fall following completion of high school; and